datttrian/leetcode/README.md

             # Loop through all subsequent days as the selling day
             for sell_day in range(buy_day + 1, num_days):

-                # Calculate the potential profit for the current pair of days
+                # Calculate the potential profit for the pair of days
                 potential_profit = prices[sell_day] - prices[buy_day]

-                # Update the maximum profit if the current potential profit is higher
+                # Update the maximum profit if the potential profit is higher
                 max_profit = max(potential_profit, max_profit)

         # Return the maximum profit